LBeck/audio-mosaic-explo-test/README.md

 * Reset image to image zero when stopped or sound finishes?

-* Only allow one
+* Only allow one mosaic item to be active at a time?

-* Make site responsive
+* Make site responsive?

 * Fade images instead of switch?